Interior designers make interior spaces functional, safe, and beautiful for almost every type of building.

 Interior designers work closely with architects, civil engineers, mechanical engineers, and construction laborers and helpers to determine how interior spaces will function, look, and be furnished.
 Interior designers read blueprints and must be aware of building codes and inspection regulations.

-Although some sketches or drawings may be freehand, most interior designers use computer-aided design (CAD) software for the majority of their drawings.
+Although some sketches may be freehand, most interior designers use computer-aided design (CAD) software for most of their drawings.
 Throughout the design process, interior designers often use building information modeling (BIM) software to create three-dimensional visualizations that include construction elements such as walls or roofs.

 Many designers specialize in particular types of buildings, such as homes, hospitals, or hotels; specific rooms, such as bathrooms or kitchens; or a specific style.
 Some designers work for home-furnishings stores, providing design services to help customers choose materials and furnishings.

 Some interior designers produce designs, plans, and drawings for construction and installation.
-These may include construction and demolition plans, electrical layouts, and plans needed for building permits.
-Interior designers may draft the preliminary design into documents that could be as simple as sketches, or as inclusive as construction documents with schedules and attachments.
+These products may include information for construction and demolition, electrical layouts, and building permits.
+Interior designers may draft the preliminary design into documents ranging from simple sketches to construction schedules and attachments.

 The following are examples of types of interior designers:

-Corporate designers create interior designs for professional workplaces from small office settings to large-scale corporations within high-rise buildings.
+Corporate designers create interior designs for professional workplaces in a variety of settings, from small offices to large buildings.
 They focus on creating spaces that are efficient, functional, and safe for employees.
-They may incorporate design elements that reflect a company’s brand in their designs.
+In their designs, they may incorporate elements of a company’s brand.

-Healthcare designers use the evidence-based design process in designing and renovating healthcare centers, clinics, doctors’ offices, hospitals, and residential care facilities.
-They specialize in making design decisions based on credible research to achieve the best possible outcomes for patients, residents, and the facility.
+Healthcare designers plan and renovate healthcare centers, clinics, doctors’ offices, hospitals, and residential care facilities.
+They specialize in evidence-based design, which uses data and research in design decisionmaking to achieve positive results for patients, residents, and facilities.

-Kitchen and bath designers specialize in kitchens and bathrooms and have expert knowledge of the variety of cabinets, fixtures, appliances, plumbing, and electrical solutions for these rooms.
+Kitchen and bath designers specialize in kitchens and bathrooms and have expert knowledge of cabinet, fixture, appliance, plumbing, and electrical solutions for these rooms.

-Sustainable designers use strategies to improve energy and water efficiencies and indoor air quality, and they specify environmentally preferable products, such as bamboo and cork for floors.
+Sustainable designers suggest strategies to improve energy and water efficiencies and indoor air quality as well as environmentally sustainable products, such as bamboo and cork for floors.
 They may obtain certification in Leadership in Energy and Environmental Design (LEED) from the U.S. Green Building Council.
 Such certification indicates expertise in designing buildings and spaces with sustainable practices in mind.

 Universal designers renovate spaces in order to make them more accessible.
-Often, these designs are used to renovate spaces for elderly people and people with special needs; however, universal designs can benefit anyone.
-For example, an entranceway without steps may be necessary for someone in a wheelchair, but it is also helpful for someone pushing a baby stroller.
+Often, these designs are used to renovate spaces for elderly people and people with special needs; however, universal designs benefit everyone.
+For example, an entryway without steps may be necessary for someone in a wheelchair, but it is also helpful for someone pushing a baby stroller.